khajani/DotMatic-Braille-Printing-Robot/README.md

    - After completing a word, the cart moves back to its starting position.

 3. **Transition to the Next Row**:
-   - The paper rolls forward by 2.5 mm to position for the second row.
+   - The paper rolls forward 2.5 mm to position for the second row.
    - The second row of the sentence is printed using the same process as above.
    - After completing the second row, the cart resets, and the third row is printed.